-The ECO provides feedback to both DEA and the Engineer, who in turn reports back to the Developer and I&APs, as required.
-The ECO will also submit monthly reports to DEA.
-Issues of non-compliance raised by the ECO must be taken up by the Developer, and resolved with the Contractor, via the Engineer, as per the conditions of the contract.
+The ECO provides feedback to both DEA and the EMC.
+The ECO will also submit reports to DEA if required in addition to the to the reports submitted by the TCTA on site environmental manager.
+Issues of non-compliance raised by the ECO must be taken up by the Implementing Agent, and resolved with the Contractor, via the Engineer, as per the conditions of the contract.